amirhamzha/RAG-based-Bengali-QA-System-using-Gemini-FAISS/README.md

-# 📚 Bengali RAG-based Question Answering System
+# 📚 Multilingual Retrieval-Augmented Generation (RAG) System

-A Retrieval-Augmented Generation (RAG) pipeline for answering questions in **Bengali** using PDF documents.
+A Retrieval-Augmented Generation (RAG) pipeline for answering questions in **Bengali**  using PDF documents  but accept queries in Both languages **English** and  **Bangla**.
 This project demonstrates how to process Bengali text, chunk, embed, index, and retrieve document segments for accurate semantic question answering.

 ---